top of page

 The term 'bouquet' originates from the French language, specifically from the Old French word 'bouquet,' which meant a thicket of trees or a cluster of trees and vines.
 This Old French word, in turn, finds its roots in the Latin word 'boscus,' meaning 'wood' or 'grove.'
 Over time, the word 'bouquet' underwent a semantic shift, evolving from referring to a collection of trees and plants to denoting a beautifully arranged bunch of flowers.
 This transformation reflects the idea of gathering and tying together various blooms to create an aesthetically pleasing and fragrant composition, which we now associate with the word 'bouquet' in the context of floral arrangements.

-Quiz: Find the meaning of the noun bouquet:
+Find the correct meaning of the noun bouquet:

 Try Again!